Prostatic acid phosphatase: Serum marker

-PSAP was used to monitor and assess progression of prostate cancer until the introduction of prostate specific antigen (PSA), which has now largely displaced it.
+PAP was used to monitor and assess progression of prostate cancer until the introduction of prostate specific antigen (PSA), which has now largely displaced it.
 Subsequent work, suggested that it has a role in prognosticating intermediate and high-risk prostate cancer, and led to renewed interest in it as a biomarker.

 Immunohistochemistry

-PSAP immunohistochemical staining is often used with PSA (staining), by pathologists, to help distinguish poorly differentiated carcinomas.
-For example, poorly differentiated prostate adenocarcinoma (prostate cancer) and urothelial carcinoma (bladder cancer) may appear similar under the microscope, but PSAP and PSA staining can help differentiate them; prostate adenocarcinoma often stains with PSA and/or PSAP, while urothelial carcinoma does not.
+PAP immunohistochemical staining is often used with PSA (staining), by pathologists, to help distinguish poorly differentiated carcinomas.
+For example, poorly differentiated prostate adenocarcinoma (prostate cancer) and urothelial carcinoma (bladder cancer) may appear similar under the microscope, but PAP and PSA staining can help differentiate them; prostate adenocarcinoma often stains with PSA and/or PAP, while urothelial carcinoma does not.

 HIV

 PAP may play an important role in the transmission of HIV.
 Researchers at the University of Ulm in Germany found that PAP forms fibers made of amyloid.
-They called the fibers Semen-derived Enhancer of Virus Infection (SEVI) and showed that they capture HIV virions promoting their attachment to target cells.
+They called the fibers semen-derived enhancer of virus infection (SEVI) and showed that they capture HIV virions promoting their attachment to target cells.
 The association of PAP with HIV may increase the ability of the virus to infect human cells "by several orders of magnitude."
 PAP may be a future target of efforts to combat the spread of HIV infection.